 1/2 cup mashed bananas

-1/2 cup chopped nuts (hazelnuts make a great compliment to the Nutella ganache)
+1/2 cup chopped nuts (hazelnuts make a great complement to the Nutella ganache)

 1/2 cup Nutella